UtsavSingh29/somethingunique-backend/README.md

-This repo contains the backend file for the project somethingunique (College-Forum)
+This repo contains the backend file for the project somethingunique (College-Forum).